binkley/kunits/README.md

 ### Platform

-The code passed tests on JDK 11, 13, and 14.
+The code passed tests on JDK 11, and 13-15 (12 was not tested).

 ## Design